jaewonwashere/how-to-vasp/Example Workflow.md

 ## Set up POTCAR

-Once the POSCAR file is renamed and in the convergence_(material name) directory, we use the following automation script to generate the full POTCAR file:
+Once the POSCAR file is renamed and in the convergence_(material name) directory, we can set up an automation script to generate the full POTCAR file.

 First, create the following automation script in your home directory.
 ```